-You may be thinking: How many types of crates can there actually be?
-The truth is: A LOT!
-Not all dog crates are created equal though, and you’ll want to make sure you choose the type that’s best for your life, and your dog.
-The main types of dog crates are:
+Not all dog crates are created equal, and you’ll want to make sure you choose the kind that’s best for your life, and your dog’s needs.

 Wire crates are well-ventilated, and often portable (though they can be a bit heavy).
 They’re a great option for dogs that like to see their surroundings, need a little extra air-flow, and aren’t escape artists.

-While they aren’t the most attractive options, and can be noisier than other types of crates, wire crates are also easy to clean, and offer removable panels so your puppy can grow into the space.
-You can also find some which are collapsable for easy transport.
+While they aren’t the most attractive options and can be noisier than other types of crates, wire crates are also easy to clean and offer removable panels so your puppy can grow into the space.
+You can also find some which are collapsible for easy transport.